 1. Build Your Sender Reputation

 When we talk about an email source, we mean the sending IP address and sending domain.
-These are the pillars on which a sender’s reputation is built based on the reputation of the sending IP and sending domain.
+These are the pillars on which a sender’s reputation is built.

-An IP address is a number listed in the domain name system that is used to send email messages on behalf of your domain name.
+An IP address is a number listed in the domain name system.
+It is used to send email messages on behalf of your domain name.
 Marketers can use dedicated or shared IP addresses to send emails.

-A dedicated IP address is an IP address that is dedicated to a specific sender.
+A dedicated IP address is an IP address that is assigned to a specific sender.
 It means that no other marketer or company can send emails from this IP address.
-The advantage of a dedicated IP address is that it gives a sender a full control over the quality of messages sent from this IP address.
-Thus, no other senders can influence the reputation of the dedicated IP address.
+The advantage of a dedicated IP address is that it gives a sender full control over the quality of messages sent from this IP address, and no other sender can influence it.

 A shared IP address is used by multiple senders to deliver emails.
-The reputation of a shared IP address is influenced by all senders deploying emails from it, so all senders suffer if even one sender on the shared IP address is sending spam, everyone else will suffer from it.
+The reputation of a shared IP address is influenced by all the senders who use it.
+What it means is, if one IP user is sending spam, everyone else will suffer from it.

-It is recommended to go with a dedicated IP address if you send a high volume of emails, for example, 500,000+ emails per week.
-If you are a middle or small volume sender, you will be good with a shared IP.
+It is recommended to go with a dedicated IP address if you send a high volume of emails, for example, 500,000+ per week.
+If you are a middle or small volume sender, you should go with a shared IP.

 Sender Score report from Return Path

-You should keep in mind that a high sender score does not guarantee the Inbox placement.
-It indicates an Inbox potential, it’s only one of many factors determining the mailbox providers’ filtering decisions.
+You should keep in mind that a high sender score does not guarantee Inbox placement.
+It indicates an Inbox potential since it is only one of many factors determining the mailbox providers’ filtering decisions.

-Mailbox providers will apply throttling to emails sent from a new IP address, i.e. restrict the number of messages they can accept, and often filter emails into the junk folder or randomly place emails to Inbox or Spam until they see a consistent, legitimate volume from the IP address.
-Once consistency is shown, the restriction is either removed or lifted.
+Mailbox providers will apply throttling to emails sent from a new IP address.
+It means that they restrict the number of messages they can accept, and often filter emails into the junk folder or randomly place emails to Inbox or Spam until they see a consistent, legitimate volume from the IP address.
+Once the consistency is proven, the restriction is either removed or lifted.

 Let’s recap the key things to keep in mind regarding the sender IP address:

-This technique is known by spam filters and puts you at risk for being blacklisted.
+Spam filters recognize this technique, and using it puts you at risk for being blacklisted.

-Start sending slowly with a low volume and increase the volume every day over a week or two, to establish an IP address reputation.
+To establish an IP address reputation, start sending slowly with a low volume, and increase the volume every day over a week or two.

 Once you built a reputation over an IP address, try to maintain consistent volume levels.
 Mailbox providers tend to filter emails out if they observe spikes in sent emails after periods of inactivity.